decretist/Dissertation/Chapter0/chapter0.md

 In October 2009, David Ganz (then of King's College, London) suggested that I compare two texts of the *Capitulare Carisiacense* (873) in Beinecke MS 413.
-At first, I did not think of it as a digital project; it was simply a transcription exercise of the kind the Rouses had taught me to do.
-But within a month, I had created a custom text encoding format for my transcriptions and written a prototype textual difference visualizer in Perl to compare them.
+At first, I did not think of this as a digital project; it was simply a transcription exercise of the kind the Rouses had taught me to do.
+But within a month, I had created a custom text-encoding format for my transcriptions and written a prototype textual difference visualizer in Perl to compare them.
 A January 2010 meeting with Barbara Shailor on the Beinecke 413 project was the occasion for the first use I can find in my own notes of the term *Digital Humanities*.

+In August 2010, I started the PhD program in the Medieval and Byzantine Studies Program at The Catholic University of America in Washington, DC.
+I went to CUA specifically to work with Ken Pennington on Gratian's *Decretum*.
+Even before moving from New Haven to Washington, I had participated in Anders's class on law in Medieval Europe at Yale, and once at CUA, I took Ken's classes on canon and Roman law, and (twice) his sources seminar.
+From 2010 through 2012, then, I thoroughly immersed myself in the scholarly debates surrounding Gratian and the *Decretum*.
+Pennington and his students Melodie Harris Eichbauer and Atria A. Larson argued that the Sankt Gallen 673 (Sg) manuscript represented, at however many removes, an earlier version of the *Decretum* than Winroth's first recension; that a single author, Gratian, compiled and wrote both the first and second recensions of the *Decretum*; and for an early date, in the 1130s, for the first recension.
+Winroth and his student John Wei argued that Sg was a relatively uninteresting abbreviation of a first recension manuscript with some second recension interpolations;
+that two different authors, Gratian 1 and Gratian 2, compiled and wrote the first and second recensions; and for a late date, around 1140, for the first recension.

+* * *

+In a January 2011 advising conversation, Jennifer Davis suggested that, given my professional background, it would be strategically advantageous for the purpose of whatever academic career I might hope to have to position myself as a Digital Humanities specialist.
-In the summer of 2010, I taught myself to write Python web applications on the Google App Engine platform (learning Python was incidental to learning GAE, which is what I was really interested in), and in the first half of 2011, I developed Ingobert, a Python/GAE web application to visualize textual differences in Beinecke 413, in connection with an independent study project supervised by Ken
+In the summer of 2010, I had taught myself to write Python web applications on the Google App Engine platform (learning Python was incidental to learning GAE, which is what I was really interested in), so in the first half of 2011, I developed Ingobert, a Python/GAE web application to visualize textual differences in Beinecke 413, in connection with an independent study project supervised by Ken